What is a sub-processor under GDPR

 Regulatory changes in international transfer mechanisms require ongoing monitoring and contract updates to maintain compliance as legal frameworks evolve.

-Establishing clear sub-processor approval workflows with defined timelines and responsibilities streamlines vendor onboarding while maintaining appropriate oversight and control over the processing chain.
+Establishing clear sub-processor approval workflows with defined timelines and responsibilities streamlines vendor onboarding while maintaining oversight and control over the processing chain.

 Emergency contact procedures for security incidents and data breaches facilitate rapid response coordination between processors and sub-processors in time-sensitive situations.